FlorisHendriks/HTTP_provisioning/README.md

 ![image](https://user-images.githubusercontent.com/47246332/173830140-9f30333d-bc4f-4913-8ede-7f53482aa925.png)

-What remains is polling to determine if a device has been (un)enrolled.
+A viable option that remains is polling to determine if a device has been (un)enrolled.
 We can set up a Powershell daemon that runs e.g. every 5 minutes to check if devices have been (un)enrolled to Intune.
 If a new device is enrolled, we send the unique device id to eduVPN. eduVPN responds with a VPN configuration for that device.
 Next, the powershell daemon constructs a powershell/win32app configuration profile in Intune.
 Intune will then eventually push the configuration on the enrolled device.

 If the powershell daemon detects that a device is unenrolled from Intune, it will ask eduVPN to revoke the VPN configuration for that device.